dentarg/auth0-blog/_posts/2017-12-01-mocking-api-calls-in-python.markdown

 ![Mock a whole Python function](https://cdn.auth0.com/blog/python-api-test/mock_whole_function.png)

+{% include asides/python.markdown %}

 ## Conclusion

-Mocking of API calls is a very important concept while developing applications with several advantages including, but not limited to, faster development and saving of computing resources.
+Mocking API calls is a very important practice while developing applications and, as we could see, it's easy to create mocks on Python tests.
+This technique introduces several advantages including, but not limited to, faster development and saving of computing resources.